-Fashion designer, figure of the Warsaw bohemia, founder of art galleries.
-Grażyna Hase likes to repeat that her life could be shared between several people.
+Grażyna Hase is a fashion designer, figure of the Warsaw bohemia, and founder of art galleries.
+She likes to say that her life could be shared between several people.

-She was born on 12 of January 1939 in Warsaw and has lived there ever since.
+She was born on 12th January 1939 in Warsaw and has lived there ever since.
 She entered the world of fashion around the same time when she entered adulthood.
-First, in October 1957, she was photographed by Wojciech Plewiński and anonymously became a cover-girl of 'Przekrój' magazine.
-Later she was a model.
-In 1958 she started working in Centralne Laboratorium Spółdzielczości Pracy (translator's note: Cooperative Work Central Laboratory) and, for almost a decade, cooperated with the biggest fashion houses: Moda Polska, Telimena, Leda and Warszawskie Zakłady Przemysłu Odzieżowego (translator's note: Warsaw Clothing Manufacture Company).
+First, in October 1957, she was photographed by Wojciech Plewiński and anonymously became a cover-girl of Przekrój magazine.
+She later worked as a model.
+In 1958 she started working in Centralne Laboratorium Spółdzielczości Pracy (editor's note: Cooperative Work Central Laboratory) and, for almost a decade, cooperated with the biggest fashion houses: Moda Polska, Telimena, Leda and Warszawskie Zakłady Przemysłu Odzieżowego (editor's note: Warsaw Clothing Manufacture Company).
 It was there that she started her career as a fashion designer.

 The year 1967 was a breakthrough one for Hase in many aspects.
 In February she married Wowo Bielicki, a director of stage performances, who was also associated with the Bim-Bom cabaret.
 In October she started studying at the Academy of Fine Arts, first at the faculty of architecture, later – at the faculty of graphic arts.
 In November she designed the collection 'Kozak Look' (translator's note: 'Cossack Look') and organised a fashion show that Warsaw had never seen before.